open-cogsci/osdoc/README.md

 ## Format

-All files are formatted with Markdown syntax.
-They are pre-compiled with [academicmarkdown][], and converted to `.html` using [Kramdown][].
-[Jekyll][] is used to generate the site structure.
-For documentation, see the respective homepages of these tools.
+All files are formatted with Markdown syntax, supplemented with [academicmarkdown][].

-The site content is available in the folder `content`.

 ## Important files and folders

-- `sitemap.txt` contains the site structure.
+- `sitemap.yaml` contains the site structure used to generate the menu.
 - `versions.yml` contains a description of all branches of the documentation.
 Each branch corresponds to a different documentation site, and lives in a different git branch of the repository.
-- `content/*` contains the site content.
+- `content/pages/` contains the site content.

 ## Site generation

+To regenerate the menu file, run:

+	python3 build-menu.py

+To regenerate the Python API docs, run (see the source for assumptions about where OpenSesame and PyGaze are located):

+	python3 build-api.py

-To generate the full documentation site for the currently active branch, run:
+Finally, to generate the site, run:

-	python generate.py
+	pelican

-This will generate the site in the folder `_site/[branch]`.
-The status of the current branch is read from `versions.yml`.
+This will generate the site in the folder `output`.

-To quickly generate the site, while skipping PDF generation and optimization:

-	python compile.py

-The site is generated in two stages.
-First, the site is pre-compiled and stored in `_content`.
-Next, Jekyll is used to compile `_content` into a full site, which is stored in `_site/[branch]`.

 ## Dependencies

 Most dependencies are available from the Ubuntu repositories or from the [Cogsci.nl PPA][].
 Only [htmlcompressor.jar][] and [yui-compressor.jar][] must be downloaded from their respective websites and manually placed in the osdoc source folder.

-	jekyll (0.11.2)
+	pelican
+	pyyaml
+	htmlmin
 	python-academicmarkdown
-	python-yaml
-	ruby-kramdown
-	python-lesscpy
 	python-yamldoc
-	node-less
 	linkchecker         # Optional, for checking for dead links htmlcompressor.jar  # Optional, for compressing HTML
 	yuicompressor		# Optional, for compressing HTML